vignesh14052002/KnowledgeBase/knowledge_base/Productivity.md

 - Shift right click on file -> restore previous version?
 - Power toys
 - Try not to use mouse

-## Unused Packages and Variables

-- Ways to find which packages we are not using in our app?
-- Ways to find which env variables are not used from .env?

 # Problem solving
 - First Principle Thinking : Think about the root of the problem